masolimano/maneage/README-hacking.md

       a good sign that you should break up the rule into its main components.
 Try to only have one major processing step per rule.

-   - *Context-based (many) Makefiles*: This pipeline is designed to allow the easy inclusion of many Makefiles (in `reproduce/src/make/*.mk`) for maximal modularity.
+   - *Context-based (many) Makefiles*: This design allows easy inclusion of many Makefiles (in `reproduce/src/make/*.mk`) for maximal modularity.
 So keep the rules for closely related parts of the processing in separate Makefiles.

    - *Descriptive names*: Be very clear and descriptive with the naming of the files and the variables because a few months after the processing, it will be very hard to remember what each one was for.
-Also this helps others (your collaborators or other people reading the pipeline after it is published) to more easily understand your work and find their way around.
+Also this helps others (your collaborators or other people reading the project source after it is published) to more easily understand your work and find their way around.

    - *Naming convention*: As the project grows, following a single standard or convention in naming the files is very useful.
 Try best to use